ksfi/vpnet/README.md

 # VPNet
-Net to get the vanishing point from dense optical flow
+Net to get the vanishing point from dense optical flow input